 Location of hikes in this blog

-Wind is one of the hard things to gauge when hiking.
-The lighter you are the more you will be affected.
-Below are my current categories;
+Wind is one of the hard things to gauge when hiking and has turned me back more times than any other weather.
+The lighter you are the more you will be affected, so it’s relative.

 - 0-15 mph: Perfect

 - 35-45 mph: Gusts will push you around

 - 55-65 mph: Very difficult to walk, gusts could knock you down.
 Your ice axe/trekking poles/hands/arms get blown to the side unintentionally